MerlinR/Open-Desk-Dash/README.md

     - Individual Plugin Database's for customisation
     - framework for plugin Configuration WebUI page

-### To Do
+### Backlog
 - Theme's
-    - Entire Dash theme overridable
+    - Entire Dash theme's overridable
 - Pages can have up and down rotate, for slight variants of same page
-- Allow external sites and use iframe in base template for rotation
+- All Dash popups
+    - Regardless of what current dash is showing, enable toast popups for emails, messages, etc

 ### Plugins